Python Read All Existing Cells in Excel

 Let'southward start by building a new workbook with some sample data:

-i from openpyxl import Workbook 2 from openpyxl.chart import BarChart , Reference 3 4 workbook = Workbook () five sheet = workbook . agile 6 7 # Let's create some sample sales data 8 rows = [ 9 [ "Product" , "Online" , "Store" ], 10 [ 1 , 30 , 45 ], 11 [ 2 , 40 , xxx ], 12 [ 3 , xl , 25 ], 13 [ 4 , 50 , thirty ], 14 [ 5 , 30 , 25 ], 15 [ 6 , 25 , 35 ], 16 [ 7 , 20 , 40 ], 17 ] 18 19 for row in rows : 20 sheet . suspend ( row )
+i from openpyxl import Workbook 2 from openpyxl.chart import BarChart , Reference 3 4 workbook = Workbook () five sheet = workbook . agile 6 7 # Let's create some sample sales data 8 rows = [ 9 [ "Product" , "Online" , "Store" ], 10 [ 1 , 30 , 45 ], 11 [ 2 , 40 , xxx ], 12 [ 3 , xl , 25 ], 13 [ 4 , 50 , thirty ], 14 [ 5 , 30 , 25 ], 15 [ 6 , 25 , 35 ], 16 [ 7 , 20 , 40 ], 17 ] 18 19 for row in rows : 20 sheet . suspend ( row ) Now yous're going to starting time by creating a bar chart that displays the total number of sales per product:

-22 chart = BarChart () 23 information = Reference ( worksheet = sheet , 24 min_row = 1 , 25 max_row = 8 , 26 min_col = 2 , 27 max_col = iii ) 28 29 chart . add_data ( data , titles_from_data = True ) thirty sheet . add_chart ( chart , "E2" ) 31 32 workbook . save ( "chart.xlsx" )
+22 chart = BarChart () 23 information = Reference ( worksheet = sheet , 24 min_row = 1 , 25 max_row = 8 , 26 min_col = 2 , 27 max_col = iii ) 28 29 chart . add_data ( data , titles_from_data = True ) thirty sheet . add_chart ( chart , "E2" ) 31 32 workbook . save ( "chart.xlsx" ) In that location you take it.
+Beneath, you can see a very straightforward bar chart showing the difference between online product sales online and in-shop product sales:

 Like with images, the peak left corner of the chart is on the jail cell you lot added the chart to.
 In your case, information technology was on cell E2.